MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 # Managing Users

-The Microsoft Collaborate system uses **Engagements** to define the permissions/roles for the portal.
-If you are a participant of the engagement, you can see the engagement metadata, content and feedback associated with the engagement.
-The additional permissions within the engagement are defined as roles.
-If you are added to a role, you can edit specific aspects of the program/engagement.
-If you are not a member of the engagement, you do not see the engagement or any of its artifacts.
+What a user can do within the portal is defined by *engagements* and *groups* they belong to.
+If user is a *participant*, they can see the engagement metadata, content and feedback associated with the engagement.
+Additional permissions can be granted through other groups.

-At this time, only Microsoft users can create and manage programs and engagements.
+At this time, only Microsoft users can manage programs and engagements.
 Non-Microsoft users can use join existing engagements and manage user access for their organization.

-## Roles
+## Groups

-MS Collaborate has the following membership roles:
+The following groups exist in the portal:

-Role | Scope of permissions | Description
+Group | Scope of permissions | Description
 ---------------- | ------------------- | ---------------------------------
 **Participants** | Engagement | Users of the content and feedback associated with the engagement.
 Able to view engagement information and the Program landing page the engagement is part of.
 Able to download content.
 Able to view, edit feedback work items associated with the engagement.
 **Power User** | Engagement | Organization admins who are able to manage Participants for their organization.
 An organization can have multiple Power Users identified.
 Only Program Owners at Microsoft can add Power Users and Power Users can only add Participants.